University of Timbuktu: Al-Aqib Aqit

 Qadi al-Aqib ibn Mahmud ibn Umar ibn Muhammad Aqit (1507 – August 10, 1583) was a Sanhaja Berber, qadi of Timbuktu, and an Imam of the Sankore mosque.
 He was born to the Sanhaja Berber Aqit family where he studied under his father and uncle.
 He then went to make the hajj, where he studied under leading scholars like al-Nasir al-Laqani who certified him to teach a number of manuscripts.
 The famed Ahmad Baba, who was his cousin once removed, studied under him, and received an ijazah.
 In 1565, al-Aqib succeeded his brother, Qāḍī Muḥammad, as the Qadi of Timbuktu.

 In 1569 AD, he began rebuilding the Sidi Yahya Mosque, and, in 1570 AD, renovated The Djinguereber Mosque, followed by The Sūq Mosque in 1577 AD.
 He rebuilt the Sankore mosque the following year.

 When he died he was succeeded as Qadi by his brother Abu Hafs Umar.

 Abu al-Tuwati

 Sidi Abu 'l-Qasim al-Tuwati (d.
 1528/29) was the successor of Qadi Katib Musa in the Sankore mosque.
-He was notable establishing recitation the entire Quran after Friday prayers.
+He was notable for establishing recitation of the entire Quran after Friday prayers.